-Like Molière's, the works of Shakespeare appear as keystones throughout the history of theatre in Canada.
-His were among the first works performed in the New World, they were the raison d'être of the foundation of the nation's largest theatre (Stratford Festival), and they are still being taught in schools, with interpretations which change from era to era.
+William Shakespeare is the most produced non-Canadian playwright in the country.
+His works are performed in all styles at virtually all the major theatres, in French and in English, across Canada.
+Like Molière's, they are deeply embedded in the history of Canadian theatre.
+His were among the first works performed in the New World, they were the raison d'être of the foundation of the nation's largest theatre company (Stratford Festival), and they are still being taught in schools, with interpretations which change from era to era.

-What abides is the Bard's ability to draw crowds.
-Although the Stratford Festival has cut back on the Shakespeare while it pumps up musical theatre, Shakespeare-in-the-park companies like Edmonton's Free Will Players, Calgary's Shakespeare by the Bow, Toronto's Shakespeare in the Rough, Oakville's Festival of the Classics, Montreal's Repercussion Theatre, Winnipeg's Shakespeare in the Ruins, Saskatoon's Shakespeare on the Saskatchewan, Halifax's Shakespeare by the Sea, St. John's Shakespeare by the Sea Festival, Newfoundland, and Vancouver's Bard on the Beach continue to draw thousands.
+What abides is Shakespeare's ability to draw crowds.
+Although the Stratford Festival has cut back on productions of the Bard while it pumps up musical theatre, Shakespeare-in-the-park companies like Edmonton's Free Will Players, Calgary's Shakespeare by the Bow, Toronto's Shakespeare in the Rough, Oakville's Festival of the Classics, Montreal's Repercussion Theatre, Winnipeg's Shakespeare in the Ruins, Saskatoon's Shakespeare on the Saskatchewan, Halifax's Shakespeare by the Sea, St. John's Shakespeare by the Sea Festival, Newfoundland, and Vancouver's Bard on the Beach continue to draw thousands.

 Readings: Mark Leiren-Young.
 Shylock.
 Vancouver: Anvil Press, 1996 for a fascinating look at the controversies surrounding producing Shakespeare, specifically The Merchant of Venice.

 See also the Canadian Adaptations of Shakespeare Project, which tracks the many manifestations of Shakespeare's plays in Canadian theatre: https://vsmic.canadianshakespeares.ca

 Profile by Gaetan Charlebois